George Pickett: Legacy

-Decades after Pickett's death, his widow LaSalle (also known as "Sallie" and "Mother") became a well-known writer and speaker on "her Soldier," eventually leading to the creation of an idealized Pickett who was the perfect Southern gentleman and soldier.
+Decades after Pickett's death, his widow LaSalle (also known as "Sallie" and "Mother") became a well-known writer and speaker on "her Soldier", eventually leading to the creation of an idealized Pickett who was the perfect Southern gentleman and soldier.
 Much controversy attends LaSalle Pickett's lionizing of her husband.
 LaSalle was the author of Pickett and His Men, a history of her husband's military campaigns, which was published in 1899.
 She published two other books in her deceased husband's name, The Heart of a Soldier, As Revealed in the Intimate Letters of Gen'l George E. Pickett (published in 1913) and Soldier of the South: General Pickett's War Letters to His Wife (1928).
-These two writings have been described as "unreliable works that were fictionalized by Pickett's wife."
+While "Pickett and His Men" has remained an historically valuable document, the latter two writings have been described as "unreliable works that were fictionalized by Pickett's wife."
 As a result, General Pickett has become a figure partially obscured by "Lost Cause" mythology.

 Pickett today is widely perceived as being a tragic hero of sorts—a flamboyant officer who wanted to lead his troops into a glorious battle, but always missed the opportunity until the disastrous charge at Gettysburg.
 Historian John C. Waugh wrote of Pickett, "An excellent brigade commander, he never proved he could handle a division."
 He quotes George B. McClellan, the Union general, as saying: "Perhaps there is no doubt that he was the best infantry soldier developed on either side during the Civil War."

 Pickett's grave is marked by a memorial in Hollywood Cemetery, which was placed there in 1888.
-A monument to Pickett also stands in the American Camp on San Juan Island, Washington state, erected by the Washington University Historical Society on October 21, 1904.
+A monument to Pickett also stands in the American Camp on San Juan Island, Washington, erected by the Washington University Historical Society on October 21, 1904.

-Fort Pickett in Blackstone, Virginia, is named in his honor.
+Fort Barfoot in Blackstone, Virginia, was named in his honor, before being renamed on March 24, 2023.
 It was completed in 1942 and served as an active U.S. Army training facility in World War II and is currently occupied by the Virginia National Guard.

-In popular media
+In popular culture

 Actor Stephen Lang portrayed Pickett in the 1993 film Gettysburg.
 Billy Campbell portrayed him in the 2003 prequel Gods and Generals.
 In a 2003 interview, Lang commented that "for all of Pickett's flamboyance, there's something organically sad about him.
 Have you ever looked at any of the portraits of him?
-You can see it in his eyes-the sadness.
+You can see it in his eyes, the sadness.
 He could be charming, but it was tinged with sadness."

 Pickett also appeared in two episodes of the 1985 mini-series North and South, depicting him as a cadet at West Point, at which time he was a friend of George Hazard and Orry Main, the two main fictional characters of the series.

+Pickett is referenced in Civilization V: Brave New Worlds Civil War scenario.
+Players can receive a promotion that gives a penalty for charging across open terrain.